Vocation

 Spirituality

-Have you ever thought about what your vocation in life might be?
-The path to a religious community is a unique and deeply personal process that invites you to follow the voice within you that calls you.
+Have you ever thought about what your calling in life might be?
+The path to a religious community is a unique and deeply personal process that invites you to follow the divine call.
 It is a journey rooted in the longing for God and service to others.

 The Path to Us

 The path to a religious community is a very personal, unique journey.
-The motives for why people embark on this path are different.
-However, the goal is the same for all: to follow the One who called them: Jesus Christ.
+The reasons why people embark on this path are diverse.
+However, the goal is the same for all: to follow Jesus Christ, the one who called them.

-Personal contacts with religious often help to clarify the initially quiet but recurring thoughts of a future life in a religious order.
-The foundation is the longing for God and the associated “urge” to serve others.
+It often helps to seek personal contact to a religious community in order to clarify the initially quiet but recurring thoughts of a future life in a religious order.
+The foundation is the longing for God and the associated urge to serve others.

 Der Weg zu uns Franziskanerinnen